 All requests ultimately have to be physically mailed, in order to be approved by a judge.
 The request form can be found at www.buckscounty.org/docs/row-officers-documents/requestforadoptioninformationorcontact.pdf?sfvrsn=2

 Most of the information that is in the adoption files is the same information that a family would have received at the time of the adoption process.
-Please remember, that Welcome House international adoption case files do not include information that would enable a search for biological family members.
+Please remember that Welcome House international adoption case files do not include information that would enable a search for biological family members.
 At this time, South Korea is the only foreign country who has established a website for initiating a birth search.
-If you adopted from South Korea, contact the South Korean Ministry of Health and Welfare at www.kadoption.or.kr(click on “English” at the top).
+If you were adopted from South Korea, contact the South Korean Ministry of Health and Welfare at www.kadoption.or.kr/en/.

 Adult adoptees who were placed in the U.S. from a foreign country, other than South Korea, may be able to secure birth search guidance by contacting the Baltimore, Maryland office of International Social Service-USA Branch (ISS-USA) at email@example.com ISS-USA is a member of a global network of social work agencies providing services in over 120 countries around the world.
 ISS-USA provides inter-country case management services on any case involving a child with family resources outside of the United States.